How do I become a voiceover talent?

 Definitely.
-I get a lot of work that’s referred by other voice talents helping their clients obtain the Spanish voice for current projects.
-For more details, please contact me or visit FAQ From Voice Over Seekers.
+I get a good portion of work through referrals from other voice talents helping their clients obtain Spanish voiceover.
+For more details, please contact me or visit my Client FAQ

 Can you recommend audio software for voice over work?

-Adobe Audition 3.0 if you use a Windows PC, Adobe Soundbooth for Mac but reluctantly.
+Adobe Audition if you use a Windows PC, Adobe Soundbooth for Mac but reluctantly.
 Protools is probably better but can be pricey and unnecessarily complicated.
 People starting out use Audacity which is free and is available for PC or Mac.
 Adobe Audition is one-stop shopping for audio production.
 It can easily handle (1) sound recording, (2) sound editing, (3) mixing, (4) mastering and even (5) synthesizing/MIDI production.
-Adobe also bundles it with “loopology” clips which allow you to create your own sound beds for complete voiceover production.
-It also comes with all the plugins you would need for the most common sound effects, including its own built-in vocoder.
+Adobe also bundles the software with “loopology

 I’m not very technical or good with computers.
 Do I really need to be if I want to do voiceovers?

 Absolutely.
 If you want to have your own business, computers are essential tools.
 For voiceover talents, computers are probably the next most important recording studio component after the microphone.
 Most voiceover today is produced on digital audio workstations (DAW), which are basically computers with good audio programs and possibly an embedded audio interface (analog to digital converter) or an external one that still needs to be attached and configured.
 All recording happens on the computer.
 All editing happens on the computer.
 Gone are the days of recording onto reel-to-reel and splicing magnetic tape with a razor and adhesive and then re-recording that onto a master reel.
-Understanding not only computers, but also basic audio engineering principles is incredibly important to having an operational voiceover business let alone a successful one.
+Understanding not only computers but also basic audio engineering principles is incredibly important to having an operational voiceover business let alone a successful one.

 Can’t I do all my voiceover recording at a commercial recording studio?

 If there’s one convenient to your location, absolutely you can.
 But you’ll be paying for the recording studio session out of your voiceover fee or passing that added cost directly to your client.
 And of course, that total charge will have to compete with the rates charged by talents who don’t have those added costs because they record in home studios, hotel rooms, RVs, all with state-of-the-art mics and DAWs or even iPads.

 Do I need a talent agent?